peircerandy/cse212-final/0-welcome.md

 # Data Structures Tutorial

 Welcome to the Data Structures Tutorial.
-Every programmer needs to know these essenatial data structures as they are uses frequently and are the building blocks of many programs:
+Every programmer needs to know these essential data structures as they are uses frequently and are the building blocks of many programs:

 - [Queues](1-topic.md)
 - [Linked Lists](2-topic.md)